Alexandra Schmitz · Art de l’Anglage · Les Brenets

 • José Lopes

-• More targeted correction
+• Targeted bench-to-bench correction

-Finishing Inspection Teaching
+Finishing Inspection Subcontracting

 04 Entrepreneurial chapter